omnicode/php-util/README.md

-# php-util
-Utility functions for php
+# Utility Functions for PHP